Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

-The evidence is provided in \cref{tab:mujoco_horizon}.
-In fact, this empirical observation is less mentioned in the literature, except for \citep{xu2020error, xu2021error}.
-In \citep[Figure 2]{xu2020error}, it is empirically shown that the performance of AIL methods is less affected by the planning horizon, but there is no rigorous theoretical explanation in \citep{xu2020error}.
-We believe this empirical observation is vital to help us understand the algorithmic behaviors of AIL methods.
+We present evidence supporting the second empirical observation in \cref{tab:mujoco_horizon}, which has received less attention in the literature except for a few studies such as \citep{xu2020error, xu2021error}.
+Figure 2 in \citep{xu2020error} shows that AIL methods' performance is less affected by the decision horizon, but there is no rigorous theoretical explanation for this observation.
+Nonetheless, we believe that this observation is crucial in gaining insights into the algorithmic behavior of AIL methods.

-It is interesting to explore the mysteries in the above observations theoretically.
-Nevertheless, we realize that this is difficult because many factors (e.g., environment preprocessing, neural network architectures, optimizers, etc.) are essential for superior performance \citep{orsini2021what}.
-However, capturing all these factors in a simple and intuitive theory is hard.
-In this paper, we provide an answer in the tabular setting.
-In this scenario, the expert policy can be well approximated, and efficient computation procedures exist, so factors like approximation and optimization errors do not matter.
-Instead, we can focus on the statistical property.
-To start with, we investigate a class of MDPs with structural transitions.
+While exploring the theoretical aspects of the above observations is intriguing, it is a challenging task due to the many essential factors that contribute to superior performance, such as environment preprocessing, neural network architectures and optimizers \citep{orsini2021what}.
+Capturing all these factors in a simple and intuitive theory is difficult.
+However, in this paper, we provide an answer in the tabular setting.
+Here, the expert policy can be well approximated, and efficient computation procedures are available, rendering approximation and optimization errors irrelevant.
+To begin, we investigate a class of MDPs with structural transitions.